All Episodes

 Fuck you.

-You're only going to get a dollar an hour, you black piece of shit, or whatever it was, right?
+You're only going to get a dollar an hour, you black piece of shit or whatever it was, right?

-So what the U.S. citizenship class was was it was a special federal citizenship class so the federal government can protect the blacks in the states because because the reality by the way and this is where we have to think in terms of that time was that most states would have probably been like hell no we're not going to make black citizens so federally they had to do it to create a classification so all the states you know whatever southern
+Because the reality, by the way, and this is where we have to think in terms of that time, was that most states would have probably been like, hell no, we're not going to make black citizens.

 Some southern states would be like, no way we're giving these black people equal rights or whatever.